Devon Alexander Net Worth 2024

 Early life

-Alexander grew up in the Hyde Park neighborhood of north St. Louis, Missouri in an area described as rough, gang- and drug-infested.[3]
-He would later join the boxing gym that Kevin Cunningham, a former police officer and security officer at Clay Community Center, turned trainer, founded in the basement of an old police station.[4]
+Alexander grew up in the Hyde Park neighborhood of north St. Louis, Missouri in an area described as rough and full of gangs and drugs.[3]
+He later joined the boxing gym that Kevin Cunningham, a former police officer and security officer at Clay Community Center turned trainer, founded in the basement of an old police station.[4]

-Thirty youngsters joined the boxing program of Cunningham, who had hoped to keep them out of trouble, off the streets, and in the ring.
-A stablemate of Alexander's, Cory Spinks would later become welterweight champion.[5]
+Thirty youngsters joined Cunningham's boxing program as his goal was to keep them out of trouble, off the streets and in the ring.
+A stablemate of Alexander's, Cory Spinks would later become world welterweight champion.[5]

-Devon Alexander is married to Cesily Alexander, with whom he has five children.
-They met during high school in 2003 and began dating after Alexander's father passed away in 2005.
-In 2014, Devon and Cesily Alexander were married.
-Their children, listed from oldest to youngest, are Devon Alexander Jr, Cesily Alexander, Sevyn Leigh Alexander, Levon Alexander, and Lesily Alexander.
-At 36 years of age, Devon Alexander is set to open a gym in St. Louis called the Devon Alexander Multi Sports Complex, aiming to give back to the community that has supported him.
-On November 4th, 2023, he hosted his first amateur boxing show, the Devon Alexander Amateur Boxing Invitational Classic.
-Alexander has also signed a contract with Harris Stowe University, located in St. Louis, to host seasonal shows supporting local boxers and keeping youth engaged.
-As he enters this new phase of his career, Alexander is committed to giving back and plans to become a promoter for St. Louis-based professional boxers in the coming summer.
+At 36, Devon Alexander opened a gym in St. Louis, the Devon Alexander Multi Sports Complex, aiming to give back to the community that supported him.
+On November 4, 2023, he hosted his first amateur boxing show, the Devon Alexander Amateur Boxing Invitational Classic.
+Alexander also signed a contract with Harris Stowe University of St. Louis, to host seasonal shows supporting boxers in the area and keeping youth engaged.
+As he enters this new phase of his career, Alexander is committed to giving back and becoming a promoter for St. Louis-based professional boxers.
 This endeavor marks the beginning of his efforts to make a significant impact on his community.

 Amateur career